 The Division of Continuing Education increases access to the services and resources of the University of Iowa.
-In partnership with the University's colleges and departments, the division provides high-quality credit and noncredit courses, workshops, and programs to traditional and nontraditional learners.
+In partnership with the University's colleges and departments, the division provides high-quality credit course work, degrees, and certificate programs to traditional and nontraditional learners.
 Using a variety of locations, schedules, and technologies, the division helps provide a University of Iowa learning environment beyond the physical borders of campus.

 The division administers the following programs.